rki-mf1/clean/README.md

 ## What this workflow does for you

 With this workflow you can screen and clean your Illumina, Nanopore or any FASTA-formated sequence data.
 The results are the clean sequences and the sequences identified as contaminated.
-Per default [minimap2](https://github.com/lh3/minimap2) is used for aligning your sequences to reference sequences but I recommend using `bbduk`, part of [BBTools](https://github.com/BioInfoTools/BBMap), to clean short-read data (_--bbduk_).
+Per default [minimap2](https://github.com/lh3/minimap2) is used for aligning your sequences to reference sequences (with the `map-ont` settings for Nanopore data and `sr` settings for short-read data activated automatically).
+However, for short-read data, you may want to switch to [BWA](https://github.com/lh3/bwa) (`--bwa`).
+As another alternative, we provide `bbduk`, part of [BBTools](https://github.com/BioInfoTools/BBMap), as a kmer-based approach (`--bbduk`).
+However, no mapping file will be produced with `bbduk` and thus some subsequent statistics are not calculated.

 You can simply specify provided hosts and controls for the cleanup or use your own FASTA files.
-The reads are then mapped against the specified host, control and user defined FASTA files.
-All reads that map are considered as contamination.
-In case of Illumina paired-end reads, both mates need to be aligned.
+The reads are then mapped (or kmer-based compared in case of `bbduk`) against the specified host, control, and user defined FASTA files.
+All reads that match are considered as contamination.
+In case of Illumina paired-end reads, both mates need to be aligned (singleton files will be produced otherwise).

-If Nanopore (`--input_type nano`) and Illumina (`--input_type illumina`) reads and control(s) (`--control`) are set, the control is selectively concatenated with the host and own FASTA: `dcs` for Nanopore DNA-Seq, `eno` for Nanopore RNA-Seq and `phix` from Illumina data.
-Else, specified host, control and user defined FASTA files are concatenated.
+The read input is defined via `--input_type nano` for Nanopore and `--input_type illumina` or `--input_type illumina_single_end` for Illumina reads.
+Additional control(s) for decontamination can be defined via `--control`.
+If controls are defined, they are selectively concatenated with the host and potential own FASTA files for decontamination.
+We provide auto-download for the following controls: `dcs` for Nanopore DNA-Seq, `eno` for Nanopore RNA-Seq, and `phix` from Illumina data.
+In general, specified host, control, and user defined FASTA files are concatenated for decontamination.

 ### Filter soft-clipped contamination reads

 We saw many soft-clipped reads after the mapping, that probably aren't contamination.
 With `--min_clip` the user can set a threshold for the number of soft-clipped positions (sum of both ends).
 If `--min_clip` is greater 1, the total number is considered, else the fraction of soft-clipped positions to the read length.
-The output consists of all mapped, soft-clipped and mapped reads passing the filer.
+The output consists of all mapped, soft-clipped, and mapped reads passing the filer.

 ## Requirements